nicholasgriffintn/deno-exploration/README.md

 - Deno could be run on AWS Lambda looking at various projects, there's even a runtime for it here: https://github.com/hayd/deno-lambda

+- Both Node.js and Deno use the V8 engine

 ## Cons

 - Tools like AWS Lambda natively support Node, not Deno, outside of custom runtimes.